 The very first gravitational waves that emerged are known as primordial gravitational waves, that still echo through the universe today.
 According to physicists, the gravity waves were produced during the collision of two black holes to produce a single, more massive spinning black hole.

 In 2015, the advanced Laser Interferometer Gravitational-Wave Observatory (LIGO) made the first observation of gravitational waves.
 The discovery confirmed one of Einstein’s theories and marked the birth of gravitational wave astronomy.

-Throughout the time, LIGO and its international partners are continually working on increasing the sensitivity of their detectors to detect huge gravitational waves.
+Throughout this time, LIGO and its international partners are continually working on increasing the sensitivity of their detectors to detect huge gravitational waves.
 To probe a larger volume of the universe, scientists hope to launch a new era of precision astronomy.

-However, realizing this goal will require a radical re-thinking of existing methods to search for and find gravitational waves.
+However, realizing this goal will require a radical rethinking of existing methods to search for and find gravitational waves.

 Recently, Argonne National Laboratory computational scientist Eliu Huerta, along with collaborators from the University of Chicago, the University of Illinois at Urbana-Champaign, NVIDIA, and IBM, developed a new artificial intelligence model detecting gravitational waves.
 This new AI model is sensitive enough like traditional template matching algorithms.
-Also, it is orders of magnitude faster and only requires an inexpensive GPU to process data faster than in real-time.
+Also, it is orders of magnitude faster and only requires an inexpensive GPU to process data faster than in real time.